ajaytalemuger/shorten-url-api/README.md

 ## Description

-API to shorten urls and redirecting to original urls upon requesting shoretened url
+API to shorten urls and redirect to original urls upon requesting shoretened url

 ## Installation